New York Federal Misprision of a Felony Lawyer

-As noted, the significance of this crime for an experienced criminal defense attorney is not merely in defending against its charge in a federal indictment or complaint, but conversely, convincing a prosecutor that a defendant be charged with Misprision of a Felony instead of the underlying substantive crime, i.e., bank fraud, extortion or narcotics distribution.
-This is because its use results in a significantly lesser sentence upon conviction than the underlying crime – up to nine offense levels lower pursuant to the United States Sentencing Guidelines – which may represent several less years in prison.
-Further, this offense carries no mandatory minimum sentence and a maximum term of incarceration of only three years – significantly less than most federal crimes.
+As noted, the significance of this crime for an experienced criminal defense attorney is not merely in defending against its charge in a federal indictment or complaint, but conversely, convincing a prosecutor that a defendant be charged with Misprision of a Felony instead of the underlying substantive crime, such as bank fraud, extortion or narcotics distribution.
+This is because its use results in a significantly lesser sentence upon conviction than the underlying crime, which is up to nine offense levels lower pursuant to the United States Sentencing Guidelines and may represent significantly fewer years in prison.
+Further, this offense carries no mandatory minimum sentence and a maximum term of incarceration of only three years, which is significantly less than most federal crimes.

-The usefulness of this charge as a tool for a skilled criminal defense attorney is easily demonstrated by a recent case handled by our firm, wherein we represented an individual charged with a violent crime: Collecting Extensions of Credit by Extortionate Means, in violation of 18 U.S.C. § 894.
+The usefulness of this charge as a tool for a skilled New York defense lawyer is easily demonstrated by a recent federal misprison of a felony case handled by our firm, wherein we represented an individual charged with a violent crime: Collecting Extensions of Credit by Extortionate Means, in violation of 18 U.S.C. § 894.
 If convicted after trial, this individual would have faced sentencing guidelines of at least 33 to 41 months imprisonment.
-A year of investigating the prosecution’s star cooperating witness, however, revealed that he had committed perjury and defrauded banks on multiple occasions – and had misled the government about these crimes during his proffer sessions with them.
+A year of investigating the prosecution’s star cooperating witness, however, revealed that he had committed perjury and defrauded banks on multiple occasions, and had misled the government about these crimes during his proffer sessions with them.
 Faced with the possibility that their star witness would be left without a scintilla of credibility after his cross-examination at trial, the government agreed to offer our client the opportunity to plead guilty to Misprision of a Felony, with an accompanying sentencing guidelines range of four to ten months imprisonment.
 Our client accepted and was sentenced to a term of probation with no period of incarceration.